What’s it about?

 - want to make it easier to assess the profitability of particular matters or initiatives

 It works for lawyers of all levels of seniority including partners, and in different jurisdictions.
-Ideally we will use your firm’s time recording policy.
-If you do not yet have one, we can work with you to develop one, or can deliver the training based on more general principles.
+We normally tailor the course using your firm’s time recording policy and making the scenarios relevant to you.
+If you do not yet have a written policy, we can work with you to develop one, or can deliver the training based on more general principles.

 What does it cover?